SecondAcNo/rinne-cli-experiments/README.md

 ### 10.1 Performance & Stability

 - Focus on C# performance optimization for v0.9.2.
-(A full migration to Rust was evaluated but postponed to prioritize immediate stability and ecosystem compatibility.)
+    - Migration to .NET 10 (re-testing the Native AOT migration) (A full migration to Rust was evaluated but postponed to prioritize immediate stability and ecosystem compatibility.)